kleinfreund/vue-accessible-color-picker/README.md

 </script>
 ```

-When using Vue’s options API, the component must also be registered using the `components` property on the Vue instance.
+When using Vue’s options API, the component must first be registered using the `components` property on the Vue instance.

 ```vue
 <template>